Harry Maguire considering options after losing Man Utd captaincy | West Ham lead interest in defender

 United manager Ten Hag has always maintained any decision will effectively rest with the player, who is contracted to the club until the summer of 2025.

+The club have thanked Harry for his contribution as captain over the past three-and-half years, adding that the manager will announce United's new captain in due course, after he has informed the players.

+Due to training and travel schedules a new captain will not be announced before United travel to New York for pre-season later this week.
+They travel to the USA after a friendly against Lyon at Murrayfield on Wednesday.

-Other options West Ham are looking at are Torino's Perr Schuurs, Bayer Leverkusen's Jonathan Tah and Luiz Felipe from Real Betis.
+West Ham have identified alternative targets to Maguire, and are looking at Torino's Perr Schuurs, Bayer Leverkusen's Jonathan Tah and Luiz Felipe from Real Betis.

 Maguire confirmed on social media on Sunday that he is no longer captain of Manchester United following talks with Ten Hag.